Russian minister to Iran for trade talks in April

 MOSCOW Russia's economy minister will visit Iran in April to discuss a broad range of trade issues, he said on Wednesday, playing down reports from Tehran that a barter deal involving Iranian oil exports was in the offing.

-Reuters reported on January 10 that Moscow and Tehran were in talks on a $1.5 billion (906.7 million pounds) per month oil-for-goods swap that would enable Iran, now subject to U.S.-led financial sanctions, to increase its crude exports substantially.
+Reuters reported on January 10 that Moscow and Tehran were in talks on a $1.5 billion per month oil-for-goods swap that would enable Iran, now subject to U.S.-led financial sanctions, to increase its crude exports substantially.

 "The trip will probably happen - it won't be in March but at the end of April," Economy Minister Alexei Ulyukayev was quoted by state news agency RIA as saying.